jordwalke/PackageJsonForCompilers/README.md

 Sandboxing Native Compilation And Then Some

+> Note: This has little to nothing to do with node - just by convention, we assume that sources for dependencies are placed into `node_modules`, but we could have just as easily named that directory anything else.

-Here's a suggestion that sets up the build system to work well with our other `ocamlopt` projects, and interop well with the ocaml ecosystem.
-Build systems do not have to generate this structure, they merely need the features required to work within it.
+This document describes a proposal for laying out directories for sources, artifacts, as well as some utilities that we plan to provide to compilers/build systems in order for them to work seamlessly within this directory convention.
+It should ideally create some shared conventions that `ocamlopt`/`ocamlc`/`BuckleScript`/`opam`, and possibly even `clang` packages can abide by in order to seamlessly depend on each other - even in the face of multiple versions, or multiple targetted architectures.
+Build systems do not have to generate or even be aware of this directory structure, they merely need to use a couple of utilities in order required to work well within it.

-General layout of build tree.
+General features required:
 - Allows multiple versions of packages to coexist (it's important).
 - Builds out of source, installs out of source.
   - That enables symlinking of packages (important).
-- Plays nice with ocamlfind.
+- Plays nice with `ocamlfind`.
-- Allows cleaning up of build artifacts trivially, without
+- Allows cleaning up of build artifacts trivially, merely by deleting a single `_build` directory.
+- Supports `opam` variables and attempts to make it feasible to build an adapter that allows seamless OPAM interop.

+Desirable Outcome:
+One click depending on `opam` files withing a cross compiled environment - all build systems should do the right thing, and put artifacts in the right place inside of the sandbox, with a single `yarn install` or `npm install`.

-In general, we have a top level package, with dependencies inside of `node_modules`, and two directories `_build` and `_install` which each mirror the entire directory.
+In general, we have a top level package, with dependencies inside of `node_modules`, and two directories `_build` and `_install` which each mirror the entire sandbox.

     Project Directory
     ========================